Sectorial descent for wrapped Fukaya categories: Foundations of wrapped Fukaya categories

 \subsection{\texorpdfstring{$\ainf$}{A-infty}-categories}

-We work throughout with cohomologically unital $\ainf$-categories, modules, and bimodules, over a commutative ring $R$, with cofibrancy assumptions as in \cite[\S 3.1]{gpssectorsoc} (these are vaccuous over a field), graded by an abelian group $G$ with specified maps $\ZZ\to G\to\ZZ/2$ (`degree shift' and `parity') composing to the usual map $\ZZ\to\ZZ/2$.
+We work throughout with small (meaning objects and morphisms form sets) $\ainf$-categories, modules, and bimodules, over a commutative ring $R$, with cofibrancy assumptions as in \cite[\S 3.1]{gpssectorsoc} (these are vacuous over a field), graded by an abelian group $G$ with specified maps $\ZZ\to G\to\ZZ/2$ (`degree shift' and `parity') composing to the usual map $\ZZ\to\ZZ/2$.
 The reasoning in this paper is essentially agnostic about the choice of grading and coefficient ring (which we will often just write as $\ZZ$ for clarity).

+In general discussion of $\ainf$-categories, we assume only cohomological unitality.
+However, all of the $\ainf$-categories, modules, and bimodules that we construct are in fact strictly unital.

 As much of the $\ainf$-category literature assumes field coefficients, we record in \S\ref{ainftyappendix} proofs in the context of commutative ring coefficients of some facts we will require.
-All of the $\ainf$-categories in this paper are small (i.e.\ they have a \emph{set} of objects).
+On the other hand, while it is well-known that quasi-equivalences of $\ainf$-categories are invertible up to natural quasi-isomorphism over a field (see \cite[Theorem 2.9 and Remark 2.11]{seidelbook}), we \emph{do not} address the question of whether this holds more generally under our cofibrancy assumptions.
+As a result, \emph{all statements about $\ainf$-categories (in particular, Fukaya categories) should be interpreted as ``up to inverting quasi-equivalences''} (for example, a functor of $\ainf$-categories may be a formal composition of genuine functors and formal inverses of quasi-equivalences).